awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-php.md

    ```

 1. In `amazon-ses-smtp-sample.php`, replace the following with your own values:
    + **`sender@example.com`**—Replace with an email address that you have verified with Amazon SES\.
-For more information, see [Verifying Identities](verify-addresses-and-domains.md)\.
+For more information, see [Verifying identities](verify-addresses-and-domains.md)\.
 Email addresses in Amazon SES are case\-sensitive\.
 Make sure that the address you enter is exactly the same as the one you verified\.
    + **`recipient@example.com`**—Replace with the address of the recipient\.
 If your account is still in the sandbox, you must verify this address before you use it\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
 Make sure that the address you enter is exactly the same as the one you verified\.
    + **`smtp_username`**—Replace with your SMTP user name credential, which you obtained from the [SMTP Settings](https://console.aws.amazon.com/ses/home?#smtp-settings:) page of the Amazon SES console\.
 This is **not** the same as your AWS access key ID\.
 Note that your SMTP user name credential is a 20\-character string of letters and numbers, not an intelligible name\.
    + **`smtp_password`**—Replace with your SMTP password, which you obtained from the [SMTP Settings](https://console.aws.amazon.com/ses/home?#smtp-settings:) page of the Amazon SES console\.
 This is **not** the same as your AWS secret access key\.
    + **\(Optional\) `ConfigSet`**—If you want to use a configuration set when sending this email, replace this value with the name of the configuration set\.
-For more information about configuration sets, see [Using Amazon SES Configuration Sets](using-configuration-sets.md)\.
+For more information about configuration sets, see [Using Amazon SES configuration sets](using-configuration-sets.md)\.
    + **\(Optional\) `email-smtp.us-west-2.amazonaws.com`**—If you want to use an Amazon SES SMTP endpoint in a Region other than US West \(Oregon\), replace this with the Amazon SES SMTP endpoint in the Region you want to use\.
 For a list of SMTP endpoint URLs for the AWS Regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 1. Save `amazon-ses-smtp-sample.php`\.